-Presented in a signature “honey gold” color courtesy of an especially hard to scratch 18-carat gold alloy developed by A. Lange & Sohne that sports a Vickers hardness rating between 300 and 320HV (on average, that is twice as high as that of white gold, which is usually considered to be the hardest among “standard” gold alloys,) the new A. Lange & Sohne 1815 Moonphase (Ref.
-212.050) hand-wound wristwatch features a beautifully executed moon-phase complication, which is not only pleasant to look, but is also so accurate that it takes whole 1058 years for the watch to miss a day from the lunar month.
+The new A. Lange & Sohne 1815 Moonphase (Ref.
+212.050) hand-wound wristwatch is presented in a signature “honey gold” color courtesy of an especially hard to scratch 18-carat gold alloy.
+Developed by A. Lange & Sohne, the gorgeous alloy sports a Vickers hardness rating between 300 and 320HV (on average, that is twice as high as that of white gold, which is usually considered to be the hardest among “standard” gold alloys.)
+The new member of the 1815 collection features a beautifully executed moon-phase complication, which is not only pleasant to look, but is also so accurate that it takes whole 1058 years for the watch to miss a day from the lunar month.

 Among the products that were offered in “honey gold” was the gorgeous A. Lange & Sohne Lange 1 Tourbillon with stop seconds, a unique A. Lange & Sohne Tourbograph Pour le Merite and a more simple when it comes to the mechanical part A. Lange & Sohne 1815 Moonphase model, which is reviewed here.